 - housewives, factory workers, office and sales clerks

 - immigrants who had naturalized as U.S. citizens

 - Black women from the South and the Caribbean, and

 These new voters were a cross section of the many different women who lived in Boston.
 All of them were making history by claiming their right to vote.
 Their records help fill in family histories as well as:

 - the history of political participation in the U.S.

-This project transcribes and digitizes the nearly 90 handwritten volumes of General Registers of Women Voters from the City of Boston, August to October 1920.
+Through a Community Preservation Act Grant, the City Archives is transcribing 160 handwritten volumes of General Registers of Women Voters from the City of Boston (August to October 1920).
 The transcribed data will be available to the public as a fully searchable and sortable excel spreadsheet.

-We named this digital initiative The Mary Eliza Project in honor of Mary Eliza Mahoney (1845-1926).
+The Mary Eliza Project is named in honor of Mary Eliza Mahoney (1845-1926).
 The pioneering African American nurse and civil rights activist is one of the many Boston women who registered to vote in 1920.

 The Mary Eliza Project began in 2021 as a collaboration between the Boston City Archives and Simmons University.
 Special thanks to Dr. Laura Prieto, Alumni Chair in Public Humanities and the Gwen Ifill College in Media, Arts, and Humanities at Simmons for funding research, writing, and the transcription of records for Wards 6, 8, and 13.
 The Mary Eliza Project continues to partner with the City Archives and supports public programming, events, research, and writing that focuses on the transcribed voter registrations.

 Ongoing transcription of the Women's Voter Registers is supported by a grant from the Community Preservation Act and overseen by the Boston City Archives.